Best Standing Desks Under $300: Ergonomic Budget Picks

 Priced aggressively around $150, the SHW Electric Standing Desk is the absolute cheapest motorized option we confidently recommend.
 It features a straightforward single motor and a 48-by-24-inch two-piece top.
 The 110-pound maximum weight capacity strictly limits you to a basic laptop and single monitor setup.
 In our lifting tests, the motor strained slightly when pushing past 80 pounds, dropping its transit speed to 0.7 inches per second.
 The telescopic legs adjust from 28 to 46 inches.
 SHW smartly includes a digital keypad with four programmable memory presets, a massive ergonomic advantage for shared household workspaces.

-The frame utilizes a single metal crossbar for stability, resulting in significant lateral wobble at maximum height if you lean heavily on the front edge.
+The frame relies on a single metal crossbar for stability, resulting in significant lateral wobble at maximum height if you lean heavily on the front edge.
 Assembly is slightly tedious due to poorly labeled screws and misaligned pre-drilled holes on the split desktop.
 Buy this desk strictly if your home office budget is hard-capped at $150 and your equipment load is extremely light.

 4. Radove 40-Inch Electric Standing Desk